jimmynotjim/scrollnav/README.md

 ## License

-scrollNav is released under the [CC Attribution-ShareAlike license][6].
+scrollNav is Copyright &copy; 2012 James Wilson, released under the [MIT license][6].
 This means you can recreate, edit or share the plugin as long as you maintain the same open licensing.

 ## Authors